pubic hair

 Functions of pubic hair

-• Temperature regulation : Pubic hair helps regulate the temperature in the genital area by aiding in the evaporation of sweat.
+• Temperature regulation : Pubic hair helps regulate the temperature in the genital area by aiding the evaporation of sweat.

 Variations